 Alex Stalock Contract Information:

-Signed a one-year deal with San Jose in July of 2013.
+Stalock signed a two-year, $3.2 million deal with San Jose in June of 2014.

 To instantly reveal our fantasy analysis of every player – including Alex Stalock – simply subscribe now.